 Reporting in semi-annual intervals is burdensome and inclines towards short-termism.
 On the other hand, however, if we introduced light disclosure regime combined with lack of relatively "fresh" financial data, we would create very high risk for investors.
-Semi-annual reporting seems to be the minimum cost of listing.
+Semi-annual reporting seems to be the minimum cost of listing, but it should be left to the discretion of the trading venue.